Axda-Web/to-do--app/README.md

 ## Description

-ToDo App is a project aimed at building a 'reminder' application.
+ToDo List is a project aimed at building a 'reminder' application.
 It offers the following functionalities: add, complete, delete, archive and restore tasks.
 The State was first managed via React and then migrated to Redux.
 This project explores various concepts and features including:

 - React State